joshmu/periscope/README.md

 This extension contributes the following settings:

 - `periscope.search`: Enable Periscope Search
-- `periscope.openInHorizontalSplit`: Open the result preview in a horizontal split
+- `periscope.openInHorizontalSplit`: Open the result preview in a horizontal split.

 ## Troubleshooting